Caution! How to expose fake apartment offers in Munich!

 How do you recognize fake offers?

-What to do in the event of a fraud?
+What to do in case of fraud?